 Pairing the two of them together is money in the bank.
 You guys like money, right?

-Now, assuming you are still with me after reading all of that, I am ready to discuss my main point of this article:
+Now, assuming you are still with me after reading all of that, I am ready to discuss my seventh and final wish, which is ultimately the main point of this article:

 Are you ready?